Symbols of Naples

 little veggie (Capsicum frutescens perenne

 ) such that it resembles the amulet.
 The symbolism is

 enough to take your breath away.
 The peppers will do

 Pulcinella, of course, the Neapolitan masked figure from the medieval tradition of the Commedia dell'Arte is the personage who most symbolizes Naples.
-(He is seen in the logo at the top of the page, and there is a separate entry on him here.)
+(There is a separate entry on him here.)